 If the above is not already accounted for in the bylaws it could be incorporated into section 1 of the bylaw Article on Transparency.

 In addition, ICANN commits to provide a thorough and reasoned explanation of decisions taken, the rationale thereof and the sources of data and information on which ICANN relied.
+ICANN should also provide adequate information in advance such that interested stakeholders are able to effectively participate in ICANN’s decision making process.

 Similarly, the above, if not already addressed/accounted for, could be brought into section 1 of the bylaw article on Accountability.